qality-tech/Runner-Manager/CONTRIBUTING.md

 A Contributor is anyone who submits a contribution to the project.
 (Contributions may include code, issues, comments, documentation, media, or any combination of the above.)
 A Maintainer is a Contributor who, by virtue of their contribution history, has been given write access to project repositories and may merge approved contributions.
 The Lead Maintainer is the project's interface with the QAlity Tech team.
 They are responsible for approving quarterly project reports and communicating on behalf of the project.
 The Lead Maintainer is elected by a vote of the Maintainers.
+The Owner is the person who started the project and is responsible for the project's vision and direction.
+Currently, the Owner is Qality Tech.

 ## Contribution Rules
 Anyone is welcome to submit a contribution to the project.
 The rules below apply to all contributions.
 (The key words "MUST", "SHALL", "SHOULD", "MAY", etc. in this document are to be interpreted as described in IETF RFC 2119.)